When Little Island opened in 2021, we were pretty excited about this nifty public park at Pier 55 in Chelsea.

 8. Northwest Overlook

-As of 2020, Pier 57 is in the process of being turned into a multi-use public/private complex with a marketplace, restaurant and several outdoor public spaces, including a roof-top park, with views to rival those of Little Island!
+Pier 57 is a multi-use public/private complex with a marketplace, restaurant, and several outdoor public spaces, including a rooftop park, with views to rival those of Little Island!

 9. The Play Ground

 Don’t be fooled by the name!
-It is not a children’s playground, but rather a large paved plaza.
-In the warmer months, you will find metal tables and chairs underneath large umbrellas that provide shade.
+It is not a children’s playground, but rather a large paved plaza with a few food trucks.

 10. North Bridge